nishatjuy/nishatjuy.github.io/_publications/assessment-of-excess-mortality-and-household-income-in-rural-bangladesh-during-the-covid-19-pandemic-in-2020.md

 title: "Assessment of Excess Mortality and Household Income in Rural Bangladesh During the COVID-19 Pandemic in 2020"
 collection: publications
 permalink: /publication/assessment-of-excess-mortality-and-household-income-in-rural-bangladesh-during-the-covid-19-pandemic-in-2020
 excerpt: 'In this study of households in rural Bangladesh, all-cause mortality was lower in 2020 compared with 2019.
-Restrictions imposed by the government may have limited the scale of the COVID-19 pandemic in rural areas, although economic data suggest that these restrictions need to be accompanied by expanded welfare programs.'
+Restrictions imposed by the government may have limited the scale of the COVID-19 pandemic in rural areas, although economic data suggest that these restrictions need to be accompanied by expanded welfare programs'
 date: 2021
 venue: 'JAMA Network Open, v.4'
 paperurl: 'https://jamanetwork.com/journals/jamanetworkopen/fullarticle/2786138'